Oye Owolewa

-Adeoye "Oye" Owolewa (born 1989) is a Nigerian American politician, pharmacist, and a member of the Democratic Party.
+Adeoye "Oye" Ibrahim Yakubu-Owolewa (born November 18, 1989) is an American politician, pharmacist, and a member of the Democratic Party.
 In November 2020, he was elected as the shadow representative of the United States House of Representatives from the District of Columbia.
-As a shadow congressperson, Owolewa is tasked with lobbying for D.C. statehood; the unpaid position is authorized by D.C. voters in 1982, but never approved by Congress.
-Although mistakenly described in Nigerian media as the first Nigerian American to be elected to the U.S. Congress, Owolewa is not a member of Congress.
+As a shadow congressperson, Owolewa is tasked with lobbying for D.C. statehood; the unpaid position was authorized by D.C. voters in 1982, but was never approved by Congress.

+Although mistakenly described in Nigerian media as the first Nigerian-American to be elected to the U.S. Congress, Owolewa is not a member of Congress.
+He is currently a candidate for DC Council for the 2026 election.

 Early life and education

-Owolewa was born in Nigeria, to a father from Omu Aran in Kwara State and a mother from Ilesa in Osun State.
+Owolewa was born in Boston, to a father from Omu Aran, in Kwara State, and a mother from Ilesa, in Osun State.
 He is the grandson of Phoebe C. Ajayi-Obe, a senior advocate of Nigeria.
 Oye was raised in Newton, Massachusetts and nearby Boston, where he attended Boston Latin School and graduated in 2008.
 In 2014, he earned a doctorate in pharmacy from Northeastern University and moved to Washington to practice pharmacy.